Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 Identify your primary concern

-Write down in one sentence what you want help with.
-This determines the provider type.
-Anxiety or depression: LPC or LCSW.
-Relationship issues: LMFT.
-Need for medication: psychiatrist.
-ADHD evaluation: psychologist.
+Write down in one sentence what you are seeking help with.
+This shapes the provider type.
+Anxiety or low mood: LPC or LCSW.
+Relationship concerns: LMFT.
+Medication question: psychiatrist.
+ADHD or autism evaluation: psychologist.
 General life stress: any licensed provider.
-If you are unsure, start with an LPC or LCSW.
-They can assess whether you need a different provider type and make referrals.
+If you are unsure, an LPC or LCSW is a reasonable starting point because they can assess and refer onward as needed.

 2